NortheBridge/mod_cloudflare/README.md

 # mod_cloudflare Railgun for Northern Lights #
-This version of the mod_cloudflare Easy Apache extension has been modified for use by the Northern Lights Network for Railgun services.
+This version of the mod_cloudflare extension for Easy Apache has been modified for use on the Northern Lights Network and includes specific modifications to the install script to reflect locations of Northern Lights Network Edge Railguns.
+This script should not be used in other enviornments.

-If you are looking for the mod_cloudflare for your server see: https://github.com/cloudflare/mod_cloudflare and do not use this fork as it will likely not work within your enviornment.
+If you are looking for the mod_cloudflare extension for EasyApache from which this was forked from: https://github.com/cloudflare/mod_cloudflare ane follow the instructions CloudFlare provides to install.

 # mod_cloudflare for Apache #
 Copyright CloudFlare Inc. 2013
+Script modified by the Consortium of the Infinity Star.
+2015

 ## mod_cloudflare.c ##